 Why It Matters

-The United States spends more than half a billion dollars per day on imported oil, and petroleum-related products accounted for about half of the nearly $505 billion U.S. trade deficit in 2014.
+- Promoting national security by developing domestic sources of energy—In 2015, the United States imported more than 3.4 billion barrels of petroleum from about 88 countries, amounting to approximately one-quarter of all petroleum used in the United States.
 U.S. biofuels can improve this balance by displacing imported oil.
 Reducing dependence on foreign oil requires developing technologies to replace gasoline, diesel, jet fuel, heavy distillates, and a range of biobased chemicals and products.
-In 2011, the Department signed a Memorandum of Understanding with the Departments of the Navy and Agricultural to advance research into military applications of advanced biofuels.
-The memorandum has led to federal investment in three commercial-scale biorefinery projects that will help meet the transportation needs of the U.S. military and private sector.
+In partnership with the U.S. Navy and the U.S. Department of Agriculture, under the Defense Protection Act, DOE is co-funding the construction of three integrated biorefineries that will have the capacity to produce hydrocarbon fuels that meet military specifications.
+Federal investment in these commercial-scale biorefinery projects will help meet the transportation needs of the U.S. military and private sector.